kuldipmori/ansible-software-install/README.md

 5. ```database-install```: Automated database installation using Ansible.
 This playbook facilitates the setup of a database environment and the creation of a root user with a password.

+## Contribution

+If you find any issues, have suggestions, or want to contribute to this repository, feel free to open an issue or submit a pull request.
+Your contributions are welcome!

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature-name`.
+3. Manage Readme.md file proper formate.
+4. Make your changes and commit them: `git commit -m 'Add your commit message'`.
+5. Push to the branch: `git push origin feature/your-feature-name`.
+6. Open a pull request and describe your changes.

+## Additional Note

+If you have any useful Ansible playbooks that could benefit this project, we encourage you to share them!
+Open a pull request and let's make this repository even more valuable.

 # About the Author
 This project was created by [Kuldip Mori](https://in.linkedin.com/in/morikuldip37) as an example for [ansible-software-install](https://github.com/kuldipmori/ansible-software-install)